Pork: Judaism

 As indicated by the Torah verses, pork is non-kosher because Jews may not consume an animal that possesses one trait but not the other of cloven hooves and regurgitating cud.
 Hogs, which are not ruminants, do not chew cud as cattle and sheep do.
 Practicing Jews suffice on the biblical explanation of the swine as 'unclean'.
 Maimonides shared this view in classifying the swine as an unclean creature in both its habit and diet.

 The prohibition of swine-eating in Ancient Israelite cuisine, according to Douglas, was because the pig was raised by non-Israelites, ate carrion and did not fit into the classification of ungulates.
 Harris disagrees and points out that Egyptians and Sumerians also restricted pigs and that goats also ate corpses, yet were not declared unclean in Ancient Israel.
 Harris offers an explanation based on environmental and economic factors instead.

 In Israel, pig-raising has been limited by law to certain areas and institutions.
 Some pig-related laws are openly circumvented.
 Swine production has increased from an estimated annual slaughter of 50,000 swine in 1960 to 180,000 in 2010.
 Pig meat consumption per capita was 2.7 kg in 2009.
 Although pork marketing is prohibited in some religious localities, pork products are available elsewhere at non-kosher butchers and by the Mizra and Tiv Ta'am non-kosher supermarket chain, which caters to Russian immigrants.
 A modern Hebrew euphemism for pork is "white meat".

 Islam

 A pork shop in Dubai, United Arab Emirates, with sign: for Non Muslims.

 Pork meat is prohibited by the Islamic dietary laws.
 Throughout the Islamic world many countries severely restrict the importation or consumption of pork products.
 Examples are Iran, Mauritania, Oman, Qatar, Saudi Arabia, Algeria, Turkmenistan, Uzbekistan, Tajikistan, Yemen, Somalia, Sudan, Afghanistan, Djibouti, Kuwait, Mali, Niger, Senegal, Gambia, Libya, Pakistan (except in some communities) and the Maldives.

-However, in other Muslim-majority countries with significant non-Muslim minorities, such as Indonesia (except the province of Aceh), Malaysia, Brunei, Lebanon, Iraq, Tunisia, Egypt, Morocco, Bahrain, Bangladesh, Kyrgyzstan, Kazakhstan, Jordan, Albania, Azerbaijan, Turkey, Bosnia and Herzegovina, Kosovo, Syria, Sierra Leone, Guinea, Chad and the United Arab Emirates (except the Emirate of Sharjah), pork is available in hotels, restaurants and supermarkets that cater to a significant non-Muslim population.
+However, in other Muslim-majority countries with significant non-Muslim minorities, such as Indonesia (except the province of Aceh), Malaysia, Brunei, Lebanon, Tunisia, Egypt, Morocco, Bahrain, Bangladesh, Kyrgyzstan, Kazakhstan, Jordan, Albania, Azerbaijan, Turkey, Bosnia and Herzegovina, Kosovo, Syria, Sierra Leone, Guinea, Chad and the United Arab Emirates (except the Emirate of Sharjah), pork is available in hotels, restaurants and supermarkets that cater to a significant non-Muslim population.